 SARS-CoV-2 is the seventh coronavirus that is known to have infected humans.
 The other six being: SARS-CoV, MERS-CoV, HKU1, NL63, OC43 and 229E, in case you were wondering.
 That the three most severe – SARS-CoV-2, SARS-CoV and MERS-CoV – all appear to have originated in animals; possibly bats or pangolins, Asian palm civets via bats and camels, respectively.
 This is sure to set alarm bells ringing about the risk of diseases that transfer from non-human animals to humans.

 Obviously, swine flu came from pigs and avian flu from birds, and there are numerous other examples as detailed above.
 There are plenty of research studies and articles that confirm this too.
+And there have even been examples of COVID-19 mutating in mink farms – something that clearly wouldn’t be needed if no one wanted to purchase garments from fur.

 Don’t Argue with Attenborough